Eppo-exp/eppo-docs/docs/feature-flagging/index.md

 In order to perform its analyses, Eppo needs two kinds of experimentation data:

-- assignment data of which users saw which new features
+- Assignment data of which users saw which new features
-- event data
+- Event data

 To _generate_ these two kinds of experiment data, you need to implement, respectively: